Bay Wind Regatta / Canadian Laser Championships

 - Optimist (competitive and green fleets)

-This year we host the Canadian Laser Championships, Nova Scotia Laser and Nova Scotia Radial Championships.
+This year we hosted the Canadian Laser/Radial/4.7 Championships, Nova Scotia Laser, Nova Scotia Radial and Nova Scotia 4.7 Championships.

 Regatta Chair: Alex MacPhee